Das Lied von der Erde

-Das Lied von der Erde ("The Song of the Earth") is an orchestral song cycle for two voices and orchestra written by Gustav Mahler between 1908 and 1909.
-Described as a symphony when published, it comprises six songs for two singers who alternate movements.
+Das Lied von der Erde (The song of the Earth) is an orchestral work for two voices and orchestra written by Gustav Mahler between 1908 and 1909.
+Described as a symphony when published, it comprises six movements for a large orchestra and two singers as the soloist alternating in the movements.
 Mahler specified that the two singers should be a tenor and an alto, or else a tenor and a baritone if an alto is not available.

 Mahler composed this work following the most painful period in his life, and the songs address themes such as those of living, parting and salvation.
 On the centenary of Mahler's birth, the composer and prominent Mahler conductor Leonard Bernstein described Das Lied von der Erde as Mahler's "greatest symphony".
 As with his later Symphony No. 9, Mahler did not live to hear Das Lied von der Erde performed.

 History

 Composition

 Three disasters befell Mahler during the summer of 1907.
 Political maneuvering and antisemitism forced him to resign as Director of the Vienna Court Opera, his eldest daughter Maria died from scarlet fever and diphtheria, and Mahler himself was diagnosed with a congenital heart defect.
 "With one stroke", he wrote to his friend Bruno Walter, "I have lost everything I have gained in terms of who I thought I was, and have to learn my first steps again like a newborn."

 The same year saw the publication of Hans Bethge's Die chinesische Flöte, a free rewriting of others' translations of classical Chinese poems.
 Mahler was captivated by the vision of earthly beauty and transience expressed in these verses and chose seven of the poems to set to music as Das Lied von der Erde.
 Mahler completed the work in 1909.

 Mahler was aware of the so-called "curse of the ninth", a superstition arising from the fact that no major composer since Beethoven had successfully completed more than nine symphonies: he had already written eight symphonies before composing Das Lied von der Erde.
 Fearing his subsequent demise, he decided to subtitle the work A Symphony for Tenor, Alto (or Baritone) Voice and Orchestra, rather than numbering it as a symphony.
 His next symphony, written for purely instrumental forces, was numbered his Ninth.
 That was indeed the last symphony he fully completed, because only portions of the Tenth had been fully orchestrated at the time of his death.